Field to Fork

 Potatoes are big business in Manitoba; according to a 2014 report by Statistics Canada, the province has the second highest land coverage of the crop next to Prince Edward Island.
 In recent years, Manitoba potato growers have turned their attention to sweet potatoes, which have high nutritional value and growing consumer demand.
 While the sweet potato is only distantly related to a regular russet potato, there are similarities between the two including their benefits in crop rotation and the production practices used.

 Dr. Sajjad Rao is leading a multi-year project that will examine varieties of sweet potatoes to grow on the Prairies.
-Currently, there are 10 kinds being studied inside ACC’s sustainable greenhouse.
+Currently, there are ten kinds being studied inside Assiniboine’s sustainable greenhouse.
 By 2016 he hopes to be partnering with a local farmer, growing the crop on their farm.

 Applied research projects like these provide students in the Horticultural Production and Sustainable Food Systems programs with hands-on experience in research methods and help deepen their understanding of food security and sustainability.